Anthony Bennett (basketball)

-Anthony Harris Bennett (born March 14, 1993) is a Canadian professional basketball player for Hsinchu JKO Lioneers of the P. League+.
-He played college basketball for the University of Nevada, Las Vegas (UNLV).
-He was the first overall pick in the 2013 NBA draft by the Cleveland Cavaliers, becoming the first Canadian to be drafted number one overall.
-Bennett is also a member of the Canadian national team.

-He is considered by many basketball fans and analysts to be one of the worst draft busts in NBA history.
+Anthony Harris Bennett (born March 14, 1993) is a Canadian professional basketball player for Al-Najma of the Bahraini Premier League.
+He played one season of college basketball at the University of Nevada, Las Vegas (UNLV).
+He was selected by the Cleveland Cavaliers as the first overall pick in the 2013 NBA draft, becoming the first Canadian to be drafted number one overall.
+Bennett played only four seasons in the NBA, averaging 4.4 points per game, and is often considered one of the worst number-one picks in league history.

 Early life

-Born in Toronto, Ontario, Bennett was raised in the city's Jane and Finch neighbourhood, and in nearby Brampton, to where he moved at age ten.
-He is the son of Edith Bennett, a nurse who is originally from Jamaica, and Delroy Harris.
+Born in Toronto, Ontario, Bennett was raised in the city's Jane and Finch neighborhood before moving to nearby Brampton, Ontario, at age 10.
+He is the son of Edith Bennett, a nurse originally from Jamaica, and Delroy Harris.
 He also has an older sister, Danielle, and an older brother, Sheldon.
-Edith raised her family as a single mother, working two jobs, at a hospital and a mental health facility.
-As a teenager in Jamaica, his mother ran track and field and played netball.
+Edith raised her family as a single mother, working two jobs at a hospital and a mental health facility.
+As a teenager in Jamaica, Edith participated in track and field and played netball.

-High school career

 Bennett attended Harold M. Brathwaite Secondary School in Brampton.
 At age 16, he relocated to Beckley, West Virginia to play basketball for Mountain State Academy, and after the school closed a year later, he moved to Henderson, Nevada to play for the basketball preparatory academy Findlay Prep.
 He was the #1 forward and the #7 player overall in the high school class of 2012 according to ESPNU 100, the #7 player by Scout.com, and the #7 player by Rivals.com.

 While initially receiving interest from many teams, Bennett narrowed down his college choices to Oregon and UNLV.
 He committed to UNLV under head coach Dave Rice on May 12, 2012.

 College career

 During the 2012–13 UNLV Runnin' Rebels basketball season, Bennett played 35 games.
 While mostly starting at power forward, he would occasionally play small forward.
 He averaged 16.1 points and 8.1 rebounds a game despite only averaging 27.1 minutes a game due to injury.
 He shot 53.3% from the field overall and 37.5% from three-point range.
 He was extremely efficient in college, averaging a PER of 28.3.
 Halfway through the season, Bennett was plagued with a shoulder injury.
 His minutes were cut to allow him to rest and he even came off the bench in a few games.
-After making it to the NCAA tournament, UNLV lost in the second round to California.
+UNLV received an at-large berth to the NCAA tournament and lost in the Round of 64 to California.

 In April 2013, Bennett declared for the NBA draft, foregoing his final three years of college eligibility.
 In May 2013, he underwent elective surgery for sleep apnea and asthma.